galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >
 > 3. **Rename** the *go.obo* file to **GO** and *drosophila_gene_association.fb* file to **GO annotations Drosophila melanogaster**.
 >
->    > After you upload the files, and if you press the {% icon galaxy-eye %} (eye) icon of *trapnellPopulation.tab* you should look something like this:
+>    > After you upload the files, and if you press the {% icon galaxy-eye %} (eye) icon of *trapnellPopulation.tab* it should look something like this:
 >    > ![](../../images/goenrichment_trapnellFile.png)
 > **Figure 2** Trapnell file
 >
->    > As you can see, we only have the population file, containing all genes.
-We have to define our genes of interest.
 >
-> 4. In the tool menu, navigate to `Filter and Sort -> Filter data on any column using simple expressions`.
->
 >    > ### {% icon comment %} Comments
 >    > The study set represents the differentially expressed genes.
 These were chosen as having an adjusted p-value for the differential expression test (last column) smaller than a given threshold.
-In this case, we selected the genes with an adjusted p-value < 0,05.
+In this case, we want to select the genes with an adjusted p-value < 0,05.
 >    {: .comment}
->
->    > Let's go create the study set with the help of the **Filter** tool.
 >
 > 4. **Filter data on any column using simple expressions** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Filter"*: `trapnellPopulation.tab`